Scottish Mining Museum

 Among the important examples of machinery on display are a winding engine and colliery headstocks.

 The museum developed the former colliery offices to house new collections of over 60,000 artefacts, a library, and displays of archival material, machinery, old photographs, and objects that show how miners lived and worked, how the mine operated, and the history of mining across Scotland.

 See safety helmets, lamps, geological samples, even tableaux of miner's at home, at work, and during their leisure time.
-There is a large library with reference material for research, including trade journals and catalogus, books and magazines.
+There is a large library with reference material for research, including trade journals and catalogues, books and magazines.

 One of the newest areas of the museum is the National Mining Memorial Centre, which occupies the original washer building.
-The Memorial Centre is a space for contemplation, offering visitors a chance to remember those connected with mining and learning about the dangers in mining and how people have worked over the years to control and reduce those dangers.
+The Memorial Centre is a space for contemplation, offering visitors a chance to remember those connected with mining and learning about the dangers of mining and how people have worked over the years to control and reduce those dangers.

 About Scottish Mining Museum

 Address: Lady Victoria Colliery, Newtongrange, Lothian, Scotland, EH22 4QN